-23. Exercises: That any exercise conducted with OKOHS grant funds must comply with HSEEP and NIMS requirements.
-These requirements can be found at http://hseep.dhs.gov.
+27. Exercises: Any exercise conducted with OKOHS grant funds must comply with Homeland Security Exercise and Evaluation Program (HSEEP) and Nation Incident Management System (NIMS) requirements.
+These requirements can be found at http://www.fema.gov/media-library-data/20130726-1914-25045-8890/hseep_apr13_.pdf.
 Exercise documentation, including but not limited to: objectives, after-action reports, and participants, must be coordinated with and submitted to the OKOHS Training and Exercise Coordinator.

-24. False Claims Act and Program Fraud Civil Remedies (Agreement Article 12): All recipients must comply with the requirements of 31 U.S.C. § 3729 which set forth that no recipients of federal payments shall submit a false claim for payment.
+28. False Claims Act and Program Fraud Civil Remedies (Article XVI): All recipients must comply with the requirements of 31 U.S.C. § 3729 which set forth that no recipients of federal payments shall submit a false claim for payment.
 See also 38 U.S.C. § 3801-3812 which details the administrative remedies for false claims and statements made.

-25. Federal Debt Status (Agreement Article 11): All recipients are required to be non-delinquent in their repayment of any Federal debt.
+29. Federal Debt Status (Article XVII): All recipients are required to be non-delinquent in their repayment of any Federal debt.
 Examples of relevant debt include delinquent payroll and other taxes, audit disallowances, and benefit overpayments.
-See OMB Circular A-129 and form SF-424, item number 17 for additional information and guidance.
+See OMB Circular A-129 and form SF-424B, item number 17 for additional information and guidance.

-26. Financial Guidelines (Agreement Article 20): The Sub-grantee shall comply with the most recent version of the Administrative Requirements, Cost Principles, and Audit Requirements.
-A non-exclusive list of regulation commonly applicable to FEMA greats are listed below:
+30. Financial Guidelines: The Sub-recipient shall comply with the most recent version of the Administrative Requirements, Cost Principles, and Audit Requirements.

-27. Fly America Act of 1974 (Agreement Article 10): All recipients must comply with Preference for U.S. Flag Air Carriers: Travel supported by U.S. Government funds requirement, which states preference for the use of U.S. flag air carriers (air carriers holding certificates under 49 U.S.C. § 41102) for international air transportation of people and property to the extent that such service is available, in accordance with the International Air Transportation Fair Competitive Practices Act of 1974 (49 U.S.C. § 40118) and the interpretative guidelines issued by the Comptroller General of the United States in the March 31, 1981, amendment to Comptroller General Decision B138942.
+31. Fly America Act of 1974 (Article XVIII): All recipients must comply with Preference for U.S. Flag Air Carriers: (air carriers holding certificates under 49 U.S.C. § 41102) for international air transportation of people and property to the extent that such service is available, in accordance with the International Air Transportation Fair Competitive Practices Act of 1974 (49 U.S.C. § 40118) and the interpretative guidelines issued by the Comptroller General of the United States in the March 31, 1981, amendment to Comptroller General Decision B138942.

-28. Fusion Center: The Sub-grantee agrees that any funds utilized to establish or enhance state and local fusion centers must support the development of a statewide fusion process that corresponds with the Global Justice/Homeland Security Advisory Council (HSAC) Fusion Center Guidelines and achievement of a baseline level of capability as defined by the Fusion Capability Planning Tool.
+32. Fusion Center: The Sub-recipient agrees that any funds utilized to establish or enhance state and local fusion centers must support the development of a statewide fusion process that corresponds with the Global Justice/Homeland Security Advisory Council (HSAC) Fusion Center Guidelines and achievement of a baseline level of capability as defined by the Fusion Capability Planning Tool.

-29. Hotel and Motel Fire Safety Act of 1990 (Agreement Article 9): In accordance with Section 6 of the Hotel and Motel Fire Safety Act of 1990, 15 U.S.C. §2225(a), all recipients must ensure that all conference, meeting, convention, or training space funded in whole or in part with Federal funds complies with the fire prevention and control guidelines of the Federal Fire Prevention and Control Act of 1974 15 U.S.C. §2225.
+33. Hotel and Motel Fire Safety Act of 1990 (Article XIV): In accordance with Section 6 of the Hotel and Motel Fire Safety Act of 1990, 15 U.S.C. §2225(a), all recipients must ensure that all conference, meeting, convention, or training space funded in whole or in part with Federal funds complies with the fire prevention and control guidelines of the Federal Fire Prevention and Control Act of 1974, as amended, 15 U.S.C. §2225.

-30. Interest and Other Program Income: The applicant agrees to be accountable for all interest or other income earned by the Sub-grantee with respect to sub-grant funds or as a result of conduct of the project (sale of publications, registration fees, service charges, etc.) All program income generated by this grant during the project must be reported to OKOHS quarterly and must be put back into the project or be used to reduce the Grantor participation in the program.
+34. Interest and Other Program Income: The applicant agrees to be accountable for all interest or other income earned by the Sub-recipient with respect to sub-recipient funds or as a result of conduct of the project (sale of publications, registration fees, service charges, etc.) All program income generated by this grant during the project must be reported to OKOHS quarterly and must be put back into the project or be used to reduce the Grantor participation in the program.
 The use or planned use of all program income must have prior written approval from OKOHS.

 *Interoperable Communications (IOC) equipment must comply with OKOHS state minimum standards (see http://www.ok.gov/homeland/Interoperable_Communications/Minimum_Standards_for_Communication_Equipment_Purchases/index.html)

-32. Inventory: That during the term of this grant and for three years following termination of the OKOHS/DHS/FEMA grant (which may be extended beyond the date set in the attached Sub-grantee Award document) the Sub-grantee is responsible for proper reporting, for maintenance of an inventory tracking system and for assuring the location of all equipment purchased through this grant.
+36. Inventory: During the term of this grant and for three years following termination of the OKOHS/DHS/FEMA grant which may be extended beyond the date set in the attached Sub-recipient Award document the Sub-recipient is responsible for proper reporting, for maintenance of an inventory tracking system and for assuring the location of all equipment purchased through this grant.
 A physical inventory of the property must be taken, the results reconciled with the property records at least once every two years, and submitted to OKOHS.
 Inventory records must be maintained which include:

 • Description of the property;

-34. Lobbying (Article 8): All recipients must comply with 31 U.S.C. §1352, which provides that none of the funds provided under an award may be expended by the recipient to pay any person to influence, or attempt to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with any Federal action concerning the award or renewal.
+39. Lobbying Prohibitions (Article XXI): All recipients must comply with 31 U.S.C. §1352, which provides that none of the funds provided under an award may be expended by the recipient to pay any person to influence, or attempt to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with any Federal action concerning the award or renewal.

-35. Monitoring: The Sub-grantee agrees to comply with monitoring requirements of OKOHS including, but not limited to, a willingness to provide reasonable access to relevant records, equipment and maintenance of an up to date equipment inventory.
+40. Monitoring: The Sub-recipient agrees to comply with monitoring requirements of OKOHS including, but not limited to, a willingness to provide reasonable access to relevant records, equipment and maintenance of an up to date equipment inventory.

-36. National Incident Management System (NIMS) Implementation: To comply with any National Incident Management Systems (NIMS) compliance requirements as set forth by OKOHS or the NIMS Integration Center including, but not limited to, ongoing NIMS compliance by the Sub-grantee jurisdiction during the term of the grant.
+41. National Incident Management System (NIMS) Implementation: To comply with any National Incident Management Systems (NIMS) compliance requirements as set forth by OKOHS or the NIMS Integration Center including, but not limited to, ongoing NIMS compliance by the Sub-recipient jurisdiction during the term of the grant.

-38. Obligation of Grant Funds: That all grant funds must be obligated and expended within the project period set forth on the Sub-grantee award document (Schedule B) unless OKOHS provides a written exception or extension to the Sub-grantee.
-Any funds not properly obligated and expended by the Sub-grantee during the project period will lapse and revert to OKOHS for potential reallocation to other allowable uses in accordance with DHS/FEMA guidelines.
+43. Obligation of Grant Funds: That all grant funds must be obligated and expended within the project period set forth on the Sub-recipient award document (Schedule B) unless OKOHS provides a written exception or extension to the Sub-recipient.
+Any funds not properly obligated and expended by the Sub-recipient during the project period will lapse and revert to OKOHS for potential reallocation to other allowable uses in accordance with DHS/FEMA guidelines.

-40. Procurement: The recipient agrees to follow the Procurement Standards outlined in the DHS/FEMA Financial Management Guide.
-These standards require that Sub-grantees use their own procurement procedures and regulations, provided that the procurement conforms to applicable Federal law and standards.
+46. Procurement: The recipient agrees to follow the Procurement Standards outlined in the DHS/FEMA Financial Management Guide.
+These standards require that Sub-recipients use their own procurement procedures and regulations, provided that the procurement conforms to applicable Federal law and standards.